United Front Department of the Workers' Party of Korea: Organization

 UFD is part of a shadowy group of Central Committee organizations known as the "Third Building".
 Not much is known about these organizations because South Korean intelligence services have been reluctant to release information out of security concerns.
 Out of the "Third Building" organizations, UFD is specifically tasked with maintaining ties with front organizations in both North and South Korea and with overseas Koreans.
 One of the most powerful of these, the Chongryon representing pro-Pyongyang Zainichi Koreans in Japan, is controlled by the UFD.
-Other front organizations controlled by the UFD include the Korean Association of Social Scientists, Korea Asia-Pacific Peace Committee, National Reconciliation Council, and the Committee for the Peaceful Reunification of the Fatherland.
+Other front organizations that have been controlled by the UFD include the Korean Association of Social Scientists, Korea Asia-Pacific Peace Committee, National Reconciliation Council, and the Committee for the Peaceful Reunification of the Fatherland.
 North Korea typically deals with front organizations instead of the South Korean government which lacks legitimacy in its eyes.
 UFD also sends spies to Japan.
 Accordingly, it is sometimes classified as an intelligence agency.

 UFD is based in a complex in Junseung-dong in the Moranbong District of Pyongyang.
 It shares the complex with the Social Culture Department and Operations Department.
 It has about 3,000 employees.
 Certain members are among the most influential people in North Korea.
-The current director is Kim Yong-chol.
+The current director is Ri Son-gwon.

 UFD handles affairs of the Kaesong Industrial Region.
 It tends to view the region as a manageable risk with a high profit, which is not universally agreed upon in the North Korean administration.
-UFD is also normally tasked with the Mount Kumgang Tourist Region.
+UFD was also normally tasked with the Mount Kumgang Tourist Region.
 When relations with South Korea take a turn for the worse, other organizations are known to take UFD's responsibilities.
 For instance, in 2008 the National Defence Commission took over relations with the South.